OlegAxenow/EntityFramework.Injection/ReadMe.md

 The goal of this project is to provide a way to inject a dependency into Entity Framework's DbContext.

+**Disclaimer: Unfortunately, I can't check tests in my current environment (VS2015) and I'm not sure about using with new .NET versions.** BTW, I'm not using EntityFramework in my current projects.

 ## What does that mean?

 For example, you can even conditionally setup ComplexType to allow localization of data on the fly.
 This is the most powerful feature of this library, because *you cannot do it without dynamic code generation*.
 It will be explained in the "OnModelCreating" section below.